Latest update date: February 30, 11

 You will be impressed when you meet someone who can speak two or more different languages in the world.
-Idichthuat gave some definitions of people who are fluent in several languages as follows:
+Idichthuat has given some concepts about people who are fluent in some languages as follows:

 • Monolinguals speak only one language, accounting for 40% of the world's population.